rdadolf/dnnamo/README.md

 This is a research repository.

 If you're interested in using Dnnamo as a tool, you'll probably have to wait until a full release.
-I expect this to be sometime in late March 2018, but there's no guarantees in research.

 If you're a researcher, then you probably want to wait for the paper, around the same time.
 It will probably go up on arXiv, and I'm happy to talk more then.